torchbox/verdant-rca/README.md

 Harvey is used (as it is throughout the site) in order to switch between the desktop and mobile versions of the menu as the screen resizes.

+### My RCA

+Students (synced via LDAP) can access My RCA area via `/my-rca` to log in.
+To test, create a test user account with a student role.

+#### Set up My RCA on new builds (clean db)

+If you are starting a new build (ie without using live db) you will need to set pages for the 'Student pages' and 'RCA Now pages' at `/admin/settings/student_profiles/studentprofilessettings/1/` before you can use the My RCA area.

+Also you will need to add the following user groups (with same ID)

+- Students => 3
+- MA Students => 4
+- MPhil Students => 5
+- PhD Students => 6